Backdrop to the Civil Right to Counsel: THE JUSTICE GAP

 - Counting all (not just LSC) legal aid programs, the U.S. has one lawyer for every 6,415 low-income people but one lawyer for every 525 people in the general population.

-In addition to the LSC report, many organizations have undertaken to analyze the justice gap in their particular state.
+In addition to these reports, many organizations have undertaken to analyze the justice gap in their particular state.
 Some examples include:

 - Maine (2007 report of Justice Action Group): of those able to receive some help, 85% only received only brief service or consultation.
 At one state legal services provider, 83% of low-income individuals seeking assistance were turned away.